ankane/groupdate/README.md

 # => {2013-04-16 00:00:00 UTC=>80,2013-04-17 00:00:00 UTC=>70}
 ```

-Use it with anything that you can use `group` with:
+Use it with anything you can use `group` with:

 ```ruby
 Task.completed.group_by_hour(:completed_at).average(:priority)